 Even when extra conscious of maintaining healthy living over the holidays, a reboot/refresh feels good in the weeks following.
 I’m usually sick of sweets and crave vegetables more than ever.

-This year more than anything, rather than focusing on what I “shouldn’t” eat to be healthy, I want to shift my attention more simply to what I SHOULD be eating.
+This year, rather than focusing on what I shouldn’t eat – like, for example, trying to avoid cards and/or sugar, I want to shift my attention to what I SHOULD be eating.
 How can I get one more serving of veggies into my day?
 Did I eat at least one piece of fruit?

-In the first couple months of the year, Drew and I eat at home more than ever.
-Last year I recall eating at home every meal in January, literally – not even takeout.
-I think it was more about the challenge for me than anything, but we did, and it was great!
+I think it was more about the challenge than anything, but we did, and it was great!
 In doing so, I discovered some of the recipes I’m about to share with you today.

 I like to macerate frozen berries in a small saucepan and pour the warm liquid fruit on top.

 Baked Eggs with Salsa Verde from Food Network

 I found when I left them in for 10 minutes the eggs were completely set, so start checking them at 5-8 minutes.

 Healthy Banana Bread Granola Muffins from Baker By Nature